-For a limited time only, Hydro‑Québec is offering financial assistance worth $6,500 to customers in a designated rollout area.
+Until March 31, 2022, Hydro‑Québec is offering financial assistance worth $10,000 to customers in the greater Montréal area.

 Transition énergétique Québec’s Chauffez vert program also offers subsidies that can help lower the cost of replacing your heating system.
 You can check with your municipality for further incentives as well.